WONDER-project/GSAS-II-WONDER-OSX/README.md

-# GSASII-WONDER
+# GSAS-II-WONDER-OSX
-GSASII Distribution for WONDER
+GSAS-II Distribution for WONDER on OSX